ACL (Anterior Cruciate Ligament) Injury

 What are ACL injury care options?

-Minor ACL injuries often heal with time with rest, ice, compression and elevation (RICE).
+Minor ACL injuries often heal with time and rest, ice, compression and elevation (RICE).
 Surgery may be required to reconstruct a more severe ACL injury.
-In most cases, rehabilitation and physical therapy is also needed to help a patient heal after an ACL injury.
+The orthopedic surgeons at Nicklaus Children's Hospital offer a variety of surgical techniques, adapting the surgical plan to meet the needs of patients of varying ages.
+For younger patients, the focus is on making the repair while protecting the growth plates.
+In most cases rehabilitation and physical therapy is also needed to help a patient heal after an ACL injury.

 Reviewed by: Craig J Spurdle, MD